-How to Know the Best Makita Combi Drill to Buy
+Makita Cordless Combi-Drills – How to Know the Best Combi Drill to Buy

 Makita is quite probably the UK’s biggest manufacturer of professional combi-drills.
 The signature blue and black styling of their drills is a common sight on job sites, building sites and workshops all over the world.

-Their history with pro cordless combi-drills goes back a while and it’s not surprising to see the company’s technology evolve as the years have progressed, from ni-cad batteries to lithium-ion, to improved motor technologies, better ergonomics and compact sizes.
+Their history with pro cordless combi-drills goes back a while.
+So it’s not surprising to see the company’s technology evolve as the years have progressed.
+From ni-cad batteries to lithium-ion, to improved motor technologies, better ergonomics and compact sizes.

 Makita DHP484Z 18V Cordless li-ion Brushless Combi Drill (Body Only)